maximilianh/cellBrowser/README.md

 The main script is cbBuild.
 It is a Python program that takes a gene expression matrix and related files and converts the output to JSON and binary files to an output directory which can be served over http.
+The importers for cbBuild are cbCellranger, cbSeurat and cbScanpy.

 This is early research software.
-You are likely to come across bugs.
-Please open a Github ticket or email us at cells@ucsc.edu.
-We can usually fix them quickly.
+You are likely to find bugs.
+Please open a Github ticket or email us at cells@ucsc.edu, we can usually fix them quickly.

 # Installation